vladimir-ionita/tutorial-reactnative-goalsapp/README.md

 # About
-This is a React Native mobile application built as a tutorial.
+A React Native mobile application build as part of a tutorial.
+Number #1 from the series.